 CCIS Activity Books

-The Canadian Council on Invasive Species recently launched two activity books which aim to engage and educate youth on preventing the spread of invasive species in their communities.
+The Canadian Council on Invasive Species has launched three activity books to engage and educate youth on preventing the spread of invasive species in their communities.

 Download them for free and print them at home using the links below: